dotnet/fsharp/scratch/docs/Log.md

 @tomd use of light syntax is optional, so BINDER is used for `#light "off"`

 > tomd [2:15 PM]
-Okay, so in `lexfilter.fs` why do we map some `BINDERs` to `OBINDER`s?
+Okay, so in `lexfilter.fs` why do we map some `BINDER`s to `OBINDER`s?
 Is the light syntax the canonical one, in some sense?

 > dsyme [2:16 PM]
-Yes, the syntaxes are effectively separate.  e.g. we could split pars.fsy into two parsers - one for #light on (the default, containing OBINDER) and one for #light off (containing BINDER)
+Yes, the syntaxes are effectively separate.  e.g. we could split pars.fsy into two parsers - one for `#light on` (the default, containing `OBINDER`) and one for #light off (containing `BINDER`)